 - Leeds is home to both the UK champion for Global Food Security and two of the most highly cited food scientists in the world - in the top 1%.

 - We have strong research links with top ranking universities in Asia, Africa, America Australasia and Europe, including a strategic alliance with Jiangsu University, which has established a UK-China joint laboratory on remote and non-invasive, non-destructive sensing for food quality and safety.

 - Weve developed innovative tools such as myfood24 and MyMealMate which have provided new insights into diet and behaviour change.

 - We have 226 members of staff working on food research.

 Leeds is a partner in The Centre of Innovation Excellence in Livestock which has received £31.7 million funding from the Governments Department for Business Innovation and Skills to set up state-of-the-art facilities across the UK, providing the livestock industry with world-beating access to research.

 UK-China joint laboratory in non-invasive sensing

 Leeds - Jiangsu Universities joint laboratory agreement will mean collaboration between the two organisations in the field of remote and non-invasive, non-destructive sensing for food quality and safety, which will maximise the resources and facilities in both universities.

-Integrating perspectives on consumer perceptions of food safety, nutrition and waste
+Consumer perceptions of food safety, nutrition and waste

 WHO collaborating centre in nutritional epidemiology